You are here

 A one-hour course introducing students to RAD concepts, risk reduction, and a live simulation.

 Twelve-hour course broken into 3 or 4 segments that combines instruction and participation in self-defense techniques and simulations.

 Four-hour course for graduates of Basic Self Defense, eight hours for non-graduates.
 This version discusses Pepper Spray and Mace.

-Four-hour course for Basic Self-Defense Graduates, eight for non-graduates.
-Course covers instructions on defense techniques with a min-flashlight and gives the opportunity to participate in several simulations.
+Four-hour course for Basic Self-Defense graduates, eight for non-graduates.
+Course covers instructions on defense techniques with a mini-flashlight and gives the opportunity to participate in several simulations.